 Q: Will the cruise be exclusively festival attendees?

 A: Not unless we sell a LOT of tickets.
-Most likely there will also be elderly people, pleasantly plump families and 40-something single people just taking some time to themselves so they can figure some shit out.
+Most likely there will also be elderly people, pleasant families and 40-something single people just taking some time to themselves so they can figure some shit out.

 Q: Is there internet on board?

-A: Yes, but it comes from SPACE, so it’s a little expensive.
+A: Yes, but it comes from OUTER SPACE, so it’s a little expensive.

 Q: How about cell phone service?